 1. Fund Custody

 The greatest risk in OTC FX is the Counterparty risk.
-While black swan events can collapse just about any firm, successful PoPs are able to actively market their safety of funds and present a reasonable case as to why FX brokers can trust their services as an alternative to their competition.
+While black swan events can collapse just about any firm, successful PoPs are able to actively market their safety of funds and present a reasonable case as to why Forex Brokers can trust their services as an alternative to their competition.
 For PoPs, they could earn additional income from holding customer funds which in turn would enable them to realize minimum monthly fees, interest on deposits, increased credit lines from rehypothecation of deposits to its prime brokers.

 2. Trading Conditions

 Successful PoPs have reasonable spreads and competitive fees for the types of trades the clients send.
 A good PoP will be able to customize a large band of traders who place larger than average trade sizes or who actively trade in obscure pairs.
 Spreads are easily referenced on interbank platforms so the spreads PoP provide must remain correlated to the interbank market.
-PoPs which provide good trading services must employ significant operational staff or utilize PoP back-office (such as Condor risk-management for MT4) to efficiently operate the business.
+PoPs which provide good trading services must employ significant operational staff or utilize PoP back-office (such as Condor risk-management for the legacy platform) to efficiently operate the business.
 Due to the complexity of hedging algorithms used by successful PoPs, the main risk is out-trades and successful PoPs have very good risk-management practices specific to its market.
 By providing market access to the traders, PoPs earn revenue from spread markup, brokerage fee, swaps and market making.
 Having a professional risk-management strategy is paramount to the success of any PoP.

 3. Complete Technology